 - Vacuum your mattress, carpets, area rugs, upholstered furniture, and even curtains regularly.

 - Dust daily and keep humidity levels low because the mites thrive in humid areas.

 - If you are more sensitive you may encase your mattress.

 How to Keep Bed Bugs Away

-- Regularly vacuum of the upholstered furniture, carpets and mattress.
+- Regularly vacuum the upholstered furniture, carpets and mattress.

-- Washing bed linen weekly at high temperature can help reduce their population.
+- Washing bed linen weekly at a high temperature can help reduce their population.

 - Be careful when you are travelling.
 Keep your luggage safe and inspect the hotel rooms you are staying in.

 Check also: How to Get Rid of Bed Bugs From Your Home